SuperDuperAlon/PackUp/README.md

 npm install
 ```

-This will correctly render on GitHub.
-Let me know if you need further adjustments!

 ### Step 3: Set Up Environment Variables

 Create a `.env` file in the root directory.
 Add the following environment variables, ensuring your MongoDB URI and sensitive keys remain private: